Student Health Services Vaccine Info

 No. You do not have to move your class online if someone in the class tests positive.
 Through the contact tracing process, those who are directly impacted by the situation will be contacted by the Case Management Team and instructed to isolate or quarantine accordingly.

 It is, however, left up to the instructor to decide if it makes sense to move the course online temporarily due to COVID-19 related absences.
 This is typically based on the number of students in your class who may be absent (positive case and close contacts).
 Some instructors find it more beneficial for class progression to move the course online temporarily to accommodate the number of students absent from class.
-Instructors are asked to work with their department chair/head and dean if they face such a situation and are considering moving their courses temporarily online.
+Instructors are asked to contact Associate Vice Provost Andrew Hamilton (firstname.lastname@example.org) if they face such a situation and are considering moving their courses temporarily online.

 If the situation in your specific class necessitates additional action, the Case Management Team will communicate that with you.